 Eggs and Young

 The oval-shaped eggs are white with a few brown or blackish spots, with 3-5 eggs in a typical brood.
 Both parents share incubation duties for 13-16 days.
 After the chicks hatch, males and females share feeding duties for an additional 10-11 days until the young vireos leave the nest.
-Most pairs raise only one brood each year, but southern white-eyed vireos may raise two broods annually.
+Most pairs raise only one brood each year, but southern white-eyed vireos may raise two broods annually thanks to their longer nesting season.

 These birds are heavily parasitized by brown-headed cowbirds, and nest mortality can be very high as the much larger foster fledglings crowd out the vireo chicks.